• Skip to primary navigation

 how to make pan-fried chicken hearts

-Before we make this delightful dish, I have to say that I know that cooking chicken hearts or any organ meat for that matter can be very intimidating.
+Before we start, I have to say that I know that cooking chicken hearts or any organ meat for that matter can be very intimidating.

 However, fear not as this is a very simple recipe that even a beginner can make.
 Here is how to go about it:-